Without prejudice: meaning and how to use it

 - Take legal advice from a specialist employment lawyer

-- Respond to the offer within the deadline set by your employer
+- Respond to the offer within the deadline set by your employer (by sending back your own without prejudice letter)

 - If you’re not happy with the offer made by your employer, put a counter-offer forward